procip/crisis-management-en/docs/files/document-4.md

 ![](media/294f80e3c02e1165b191229c7c2aeeca.png)

-Figure 3: Structure of an administrative team
+Figure 5: Structure of an administrative team

-**Figure 5: Structure of an administrative team**

 The 'team leader' is responsible for leading and coordinating the administrative team.
 This individual takes decisions on measures to be introduced, defines